carla-ng/carla-ng/README.md

 <br>

-- 🔭 I’m currently working with **HTML, CSS/SCSS, JavaScript, Vue, jQuery and also some Smarty, PHP and MySQL**
+- 🔭 I’m currently working with **HTML, CSS/SCSS, JavaScript, Vue, jQuery and I'm also learning React**

 - 👨‍💻 All of my projects are available at [https://github.com/carla-ng?tab=repositories](https://github.com/carla-ng?tab=repositories)